 Setting up scenarios in the Meeting Confirmation section would ensure that when attendees request meetings with one another, the "participant" would be auto-confirmed and would not have the option to accept or decline.
 For example, if you set the organizer as "exhibitor" and the participant as "member", any meeting an exhibitor requests with a member will be auto-confirmed.

-Participants field is used when allowing users to schedule their own meetings.
+Participants - used when allowing users to schedule their own meetings.
 You can add company names or attendee names to this list to ensure that nobody sends them a meeting request.